 1. What is the difference between workers’ comp and civil lawsuits in Nevada?

-Typically when someone gets injured in Las Vegas, the victim can file a lawsuit against the responsible parties.
-But when an employee sustains a workplace injury in Nevada, the injured worker generally cannot sue the employer.
+Typically when you get injured in Las Vegas, you can file a lawsuit against the responsible parties.
+Though when you sustain a workplace injury in Nevada, you generally cannot sue your employer.

-Instead, the injured employee’s “exclusive remedy” would be to file a workers’ comp claim with the employer’s insurance carrier.
-Because worker’s comp is a “no-fault” system in Nevada, the employee does not have to show what or who caused the accident.
-Instead, the employee just has to show that the accident was related to work.
+Because worker’s comp is a “no-fault” system in Nevada, you do not have to show what or who caused the accident.
+Instead, you just have to show that the accident was related to work.

-In many ways, workers’ comp is extremely beneficial for employees.
-But in other ways, not being able to file an ordinary lawsuit is very restrictive:
+In many ways, workers’ comp is extremely beneficial, but in other ways, not being able to file an ordinary lawsuit is very restrictive:

 Claims do not cost anything to file. | Civil lawsuits are often expensive. |